Rules and Regulations

 - determine whether a school or training establishment at all times complies with established standards relating to the approved programs, and

 - render services and obtain information necessary for VA to approve or disapprove programs offered by any agency or instrumentality of the federal government within Georgia.

 The USC further requires the SAA to cooperate with VA and pay particular attention to:

 - enforcing approval standards,

 - identifying fraudulent and other criminal activities by persons connected with educational institutions and training establishments where veterans are enrolled.

-As a part of the state government, we are also responsible for enforcing standards set by the various branches and licensing agencies of the state of Georgia.
+As a part of the state government, the SAA is responsible for enforcing standards set by the various branches and licensing agencies of the state of Georgia.